Bernie Kosar: Business and property ventures

 In July 2010, it was reported that Kosar was on the verge of losing property in Geauga County, Ohio for unpaid back taxes totaling $173,557.90.
 In September 2010, the trustees of Auburn Township indicated it was considering purchasing the land in foreclosure.

 Kosar has lent his name to Kosar's Wood-Fired Grill at the Hard Rock Rock Casino Northfield Park in Northfield, Ohio, which opened in December 2013.

 Kosar has teamed with Ohio grocery chain Heinen's for a motivational and wellness seminar series based on Kosar's autobiography, Learning to Scramble, which he published in 2017.

+In October 2023, Kosar announced a line of wellness products named U Matter Wellness Essentials under his Kosar Wellness brand, selling supplements including digestive enzymes, fermented vegetable powder and effervescent humic fulvic acid tablets.
+As part of the product launch, Kosar partnered with Foundation Health Solutions, an Ohio-based long-term care company.
+In 2023 Kosar was involved in a lawsuit related to Kosar Wellness.

+A Jan.
+5, 2024, Cleveland.com story by Peter Chakerian stated that Bernie Kosar just launched a new patented coffee blend, designed by Kosar himself to "boost immunity, protect against chronic diseases and strengthen heart health."

 Personal life

-On June 22, 1990, Kosar married Babette Ferre who he first met as a University of Miami student.
-They have four now-adult children.
+On June 22, 1990, Kosar married Babette Ferre whom he first met as a University of Miami student.
+They had four children.
 Ferre filed for divorce in 2005, alleging that Kosar had engaged in reckless spending, bad investments, and drug use.
 The divorce was finalized in 2007.
 Kosar dated Tami Longaberger of The Longaberger Company from 2009 to 2013.

 Kosar was prominently featured in Broke, a 2012 ESPN 30 For 30 documentary about the financial problems common among high-earning athletes.
 According to one review of Broke, "[Kosar's] story proved to be the true heart of the film" with Kosar's upfront discussion of family problems and bad business decisions.